Virtual reality casino gaming

 Types of VR devices for casino gaming

-Samsung Gear VR: This unique device utilises Samsung Galaxy smartphones and tablets.
+This unique wearable technology device utilises Samsung Galaxy smartphones and tablets.
 It straps onto the user’s head to provide an expanded field of view, immersing them in a truly virtual experience.
 Online pokies aren’t currently compatible with it, but they may be in the future seeing as its most popular games are purchased via the Oculus Store.

 Where will VR casinos be in 5 years?